machinat/sociably/website/docs/embedded-webview.md

 await bot.subscribeTopic(event.channel, 'topicName');
 ```

-Then yon can send events to all the connections that subscribe to a topic with `bot.sendTopic`.
+Then you can send events to all the connections that subscribe to a topic with `bot.sendTopic`.
 Like:

 ```js